kmcd/codecast/01_command_line/script.md

   3. SIGH
       4. GO BACK TO BED.
       $
-  The tr command has a number of different options for power users, including -c to invert the specified pattern (that is, if you specify tr -c “abc”, the program matches anything other than a, b, or c), and -d deletes any characters from the first pattern specified.
+  The tr command has a number of different options for power users, including -c to invert the specified pattern (that is, if you specify tr -c "abc", the program matches anything other than a, b, or c), and -d deletes any characters from the first pattern specified.
   To remove all vowels from the input, you could use:
   $ tr -d "[aeiou]" < todo 1.
 Wk p
   2. Lk n mrrr